Schedule of Events

 Join Dickinson’s

-talented singing groups–D-Tones, Infernos, Octals, Syrens–for an a capella
+talented singing groups-D'tones, Infernos, Octals, and Syrens–for an a capella

 showcase.